roboconf/roboconf.github.io/en/user-guide/configuring-the-messaging.md

 | server.port | The DM's web server port. | Left blank is interpreted as "8181". | no |

 All these properties are prefixed with **net.roboconf.messaging.http.**.
-As a reminder, if you use this messaging with **local Docker containers**, you should set the IP address to 172.17.42.1.
+As a reminder, if you use this messaging with **local Docker containers**, you should set the IP address to 172.17.0.1 (172.17.42.1 in former Docker versions).

 ## RabbitMQ